What’s your favorite newsletter?

 How do I contact you?
 Will I get a response?

 We try to respond to everyone who asks us a question — if a few dozen people submit the same teaser ad we might not get individual responses out to you but we may well “respond” by covering it in our newsletter.
-For many questions about ads you’ll find we’ve already answered it and we’ll usually try to respond with a link, but the article can be found much more quickly using our search box, which is at the top right in the green bar.
+For many questions about ads you’ll find we’ve already answered it and we’ll usually try to respond with a link, but the article can be found much more quickly using our search box, which is at the far right of the top menu of the site.
 Some questions we can’t answer (like queries about whether we like your favorite stock, or we think you should buy ABC or XYZ) other than to suggest that you start a discussion about them to see if you get any feedback … but for others, if we haven’t gotten back to you within a day or two … well, sorry, we do get a deluge of email and we do sometimes miss one.
 Feel free to ask again.
 If your email system bounces back some kind of spam-fighting message that requires us to put in a code or respond to an anti-spam registration before you can receive our email, we probably will miss that bounceback message and you will probably never receive our email.
-You can always send customer service queries to firstname.lastname@example.org, but the absolute best chance of your email not being missed is if you use our Contact Us form.
+You can always send customer service queries to email@example.com, but the absolute best chance of your email not being missed is if you use our Contact Us form.

 Who are these guest authors I see on the site?